vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 Context Type represents a type of control plane or service that the user connects to.

-The Tanzu CLI supports three context types: `kubernetes` (e.g., TKG, a vanilla workload cluster, TAP-enabled workload cluster, etc), `mission-control` (for TMC SaaS endpoints), and `application-engine`` (for TAE endpoints).
+The Tanzu CLI supports three context types: `kubernetes` (e.g., TKG, a vanilla workload cluster, TAP-enabled workload cluster, etc), `mission-control` (for TMC SaaS endpoints), and `tanzu` (for Tanzu control plane endpoint).

 Plugins use Tanzu Plugin Runtime API to find the kubeconfig or other credentials to connect to the endpoint.